 It means that the system has been tested in 30 different grease fire situations, which covers all cooking fire possibilities.

-It is also 100% success.
+It is also 100% successful.
 Meaning – no false operations.
-It will response to real fire only – not to a single burst.
+It will respond to real fire only – not to a single burst.
 And when there is a real fire, the system will activate in 30-60 seconds and extinguish the fire without causing any damages to the stove.